It was my first time on Sylt - that's why I wouldn't go there again - Breaking Latest News

 There are alternatives

 My conclusion: Germany’s North Sea islands are worth a trip, but it doesn’t necessarily have to be Sylt.
-If you want to breathe in the sea air, walk on the beach and enjoy the peace and quiet, away from the crowds and high prices, you will find an attractive alternative with the neighboring islands of Amrum and Föhr, for example.
+If you want to breathe in the sea air, walk on the beach and enjoy the peace and quiet, away from the crowds and high prices, the neighboring islands of Amrum and Föhr, for example, are an attractive alternative.